Food Truck, Cart or Kiosk: The Right Ride for Your Mobile Food Business

-- How easy it is to secure everything so that nothing falls or breaks when moving
+4. How easy it is to secure everything so that nothing falls or breaks when moving.

-Typically a little more expensive than carts, ranging from $20,000 to $90,000 or more, food kiosks are generally used indoors in rented or leased spaces in malls, arenas, conference centers, hotels, airports, and similar locations.
+Typically kiosks themselves can run anywhere from $3,000 to $50,000 or more depending on the size and how elaborate they are.
+They are generally used indoors in rented or leased spaces in malls, arenas, conference centers, hotels, airports, and similar locations.
 Larger, outdoor kiosks can be used at amusement parks.